Don Matthews: Personal

 Matthews' mother, Ida, was a francophone from Tracadie, New Brunswick, while his father, Fred, was from Prince Edward Island.
 Had current Canadian nationality laws been in effect in 1939, Matthews would have become a Canadian citizen under the principle of jus sanguines, but separate Canadian citizenship was not enacted until 1947 and was not extended retroactively to anyone born outside the country prior to 1947.
 In 2004, Matthews became a naturalized Canadian citizen.

-Matthews has three sons and six grandchildren.
+Matthews had three sons and six grandchildren.
 He lived in Beaverton, Oregon, with his wife Stephanie and stepson Blaze.